 Daniel R. Simon

 Dan’s clients include renewable energy project owners and developers, independent power producers, large energy consumers, power marketers and commodity traders.

 In the electricity sector, Dan frequently advises clients (including power marketers, lenders and investors) on power transactions and regional transmission organization (RTO) and independent system operator (ISO) market rules.
 He has represented several clients in non-public FERC enforcement investigations and public enforcement proceedings.
 Dan also helps clients analyze and negotiate long-term power purchase agreements (PPAs).

 Dan represents numerous clients in drafting, negotiating, and obtaining regulatory approvals for developing or acquiring generating facilities, including plants running on natural gas, wind, solar, biomass, and hydro.
 This work includes helping clients with interconnection agreements, transmission service, Renewable Portfolio Standard (RPS) requirements, PPA negotiation, and ISO/RTO participation.
-Dan also frequently represents clients in post-commerical operation disputes involving interconnection, transmission and ISO/RTO issues.
+Dan also frequently represents clients in post-commercial operation disputes involving interconnection, transmission and ISO/RTO issues.
 Dan also assists large energy consumers in participating in demand response and net metering programs, operating behind-the-meter generating projects, and service disputes with host utilities.

 Dan advises clients on regulatory requirements for hydroprojects.
 His experience includes assisting clients in obtaining and complying with FERC licenses, negotiating agreements with state and federal environmental and resource agencies, performing due diligence for potential acquisitions, and assisting with regulatory requirements in closing hydroproject acquisitions.